 No follower wants to hear criticism of their faith.
-Why Punish Me? avoids causing offence to believers by aiming criticism at the teaching of St Augustine, an already contentious figure from antiquity.
+The authors aim to avoid risking offence to believers by challenging the teachings of St Augustine, an already contentious figure from antiquity.

 Intelligent young people, recent Christian apostates or those contemplating apostasy, will be responsive to a sincere critique from a church insider.
 Also, online and real world net-working indicate a strong prospective audience of educated thinkers who have reached a reflective stage in life.
 This is a profile you may recognise as typical of your readership.